gharis/Data-Science/README.md

 Download dataset from kaggle to google colab

-Pros - no need to download and re upload
+Pros - no need to download and reupload